-For acute hepatitis B cases, there are no striking geographical trends, but four of the six countries with rates over 1.0 per 100 000 (Latvia, Lithuania, Romania, and Slovakia) are located in the eastern part of Europe where the underlying prevalence of chronic hepatitis B infection is known to be highest [1].
+For acute hepatitis B cases, there are no striking geographical trends, but four of the six countries with rates over 1.0 per 100 000 (Latvia, Lithuania, Romania, and Slovakia) are located in the eastern part of Europe where the underlying prevalence of chronic hepatitis B infection is known to be highest [4].
 For the newly diagnosed cases of chronic hepatitis B reported to ECDC, the geographical trends are also unclear as data for many countries are missing.
 However, the highest rates are found in north European countries (Norway, Sweden, and the United Kingdom), which is contrary to what may be expected based on the results from seroprevalence surveys which indicate these countries to be of low endemicity (<1.0%).
-However, it is likely that prevalence surveys from north European countries with high levels of immigration may underestimate the true prevalence of hepatitis B as studies may not include migrant populations from intermediate and high (>1.0%) endemicity countries [2].
-The discrepancy between reported notifications and prevalence estimates highlights the difficulty in interpreting routine surveils are found in child late stages of the disease.
-Indeed, the chronic hepatitis B data are missing from several northern European countries, which are mostly asymptomatic until late stages of the disease.
-Indeed, the chronic hepatitis B data are missing from several northern European countries, the data are dominated by the high number of cases reported from this part of the region, accounting for a substantial proportion of the cases, and this has a strong influence on the trends.
+However, it is likely that prevalence surveys from north European countries with high levels of immigration may underestimate the true prevalence of hepatitis B as studies may not include migrant populations from intermediate and high (>1.0%) endemicity countries [5].
+The discrepancy between reported notifications and prevalence estimates highlights the difficulty in interpreting routine surveillance data for chronic infections, which are mostly asymptomatic until late stages of the disease.
+Indeed, the chronic hepatitis B data reported appear to reflect the intensity of local testing policies with the highest rates reported from countries that are known to have comprehensive testing programmes [6,7].
+Although chronic hepatitis B data are missing from several northern European countries, the data are dominated by the high number of cases reported from this part of the region, accounting for a substantial proportion of the cases, and this has a strong influence on the trends.

 The interpretation of trends over time is hampered by the changes that have been made by countries to their surveillance systems.
 Indeed, the changes in the rates reported from Germany between 2014 and 2015 are known to relate to the changes in national surveillance practices.
 Data completeness for several variables has declined over the last two years but the number of countries using the 2012 EU case definition has remained stable.
-While the number of reporting countries has varied from year to year but increased over time, the number of countries reporting data over the last two years nas remained stable.
-The overall trend for acute cases has shown a gradual but fairly steady decline between 2006 and 2015 and it is most likely that this decline is related to the impact of national hepatitis B vaccination programmes [5].
-In contrast to these trends, the overall number and rate of chronic cases has continued to rise, and this increase is most likely related to changes in reporting methods and increased local testing among key populations such as migrants and prisoners [6,7].
+While the number of reporting countries has varied from year to year but increased over time, the number of countries reporting data over the last two years has remained stable.
+The overall trend for acute cases has shown a gradual but fairly steady decline between 2006 and 2015 and it is most likely that this decline is related to the impact of national hepatitis B vaccination programmes [8].
+In contrast to these trends, the overall number and rate of chronic cases has continued to rise, and this increase is most likely related to changes in reporting methods and increased local testing among key populations such as migrants and prisoners [9,10].